YEASIN49/CSE446-Content/Lab 04/README.md

 ```

+Ensure that node has been properly installed by checking its version.
+Also, check if npm has
+been installed as well using the following command: ``` npm version```

+Thiscommand should show a version in the terminal.

+## 2. Install Ethereum and Other Needed Tools

+You can install ethereum and other necessary tools using the following commands:

+-       sudo apt-get install software-properties-common
+-       sudo add-apt-repository -y ppa:ethereum/ethereum
+-       sudo apt-get update
+-       sudo apt-get install ethereum

 Test your Ethereum installation with the following command:  ```geth version```
 This should return versions details similar to the picture below:

 ![App Screenshot](./_readme-image/image1.png)